 What to Wear in Las Vegas

-Las Vegas lies in the northeastern portion of the Southwest’s sprawling Mojave Desert, named for the Mojave people who are the Yuman-speaking North American Indian farmers who traditionally lived along the lower Colorado River.
+Las Vegas lies in the northeastern portion of the Southwest’s sprawling the Mojave Desert, named for the Mojave people who are the Yuman-speaking North American Indian farmers who traditionally lived along the lower Colorado River.

 Daytime temperatures in the summer are scorching hovering well above 100F (more than 37.7C) with the nights only falling to under 90F (32.2C) This makes the weather perfect for lounging by the pool, drinking in the atmosphere before getting ready to go out.
-By comparison the winters can be frigid making the popular pool parties infrequent so it’s wise to plan your time and your wardrobe accordingly if your trip is between the months of October and March.
+By comparison, the winters can be frigid making the popular pool parties infrequent, so it’s wise to plan your time and your wardrobe accordingly if your trip is between the months of October and March.

 Dress for comfort in the daytime if you are touring around the city, packing some comfortable walking shoes and a hat to shade your face from the sun is a good idea, and remember to pack your sunscreen to avoid sunburn in the summer months.

 Casino Dress Code